esteinig/BRIGAD3/README.md

 Interactive visualization of prokaryotic sequence annotations, comparisons and statistics with D3.

-The cover image is static, please see the link for the visualization of [Indian MRSA Sequence Types against the reference genome DAR4145 with Coverage- , SNP- and BLAST-Rings](https://rawgit.com/esteinig/brigD3/master/examples/cover.html).
+The cover image is static, please see the link for the visualization of [Indian MRSA Sequence Types](https://rawgit.com/esteinig/brigD3/master/examples/cover.html).
+I am trying to fix an issue with the transform and zoom integration in D3.
+It does some funky things in Chrome and Internet Explorer, but it works in Firefox.

 BLAST Ring Image Generator adopted from [Alikhan et al. (2012)](http://www.biomedcentral.com/1471-2164/12/402).